nikic/PHP-Parser/README.md

    `PHPParser_Node_Scalar` inherits from `PHPParser_Node_Expr`.

 Each node may have subnodes.
-For example `PHPParser_Node_Expr_Plus` has two subnodes, namely `left` and `right`, which represend the left hand side and right hand side expressions of the plus operation.
+For example `PHPParser_Node_Expr_Plus` has two subnodes, namely `left` and `right`, which represent the left hand side and right hand side expressions of the plus operation.
 Subnodes are accessed as normal properties:

     $node->left